gurpreetfullstackdeveloper/sugar_custom_fields/README.md

-TASK1 - Add Custom Fields to Contacts
+<h1>TASK1 - Add Custom Fields to Contacts
-And Add these fields to the Record Layout.
+	and add these fields to the Record Layout. </h1>

-SugarCRM 14 – Checklist: Add Custom Fields to Contacts Using Studio (Windows)
+<h2>SugarCRM 14 – Checklist: Add Custom Fields to Contacts Using Studio (Windows)</h2>

 Step 1: Login
 ☐ Login to SugarCRM as an Administrator.